 - To preserve a stretched style, tie your hair in loose, chunky twists/braids, buns, or bantu knots under a scarf.

 - Sleep on a satin or silk pillowcase

-- We won’t go too deep into the distinction, but silk is a natural fiber used to make cloth, while satin is a weave that can be made from a variety of fiber materials.
+- Silk is a natural fiber used to make cloth, while satin is a weave that can be made from a variety of fiber materials.
 You can usually tell the difference because silk has a shimmery appearance, while satin is glossy on one side and dull on the back.
 (Not sure?
 Check the label!)
 How much does the difference matter?
 Depending on the fiber used in a satin fabric, satin will usually be cheaper, but not quite as effective as real silk.
-Use silk if you can, but for all intensive purposes, they have the same benefits.
+Use silk if you can, but for all intents and purposes, they have the same benefits.

 - Satin/silk pillowcases are slick and create very little friction.
 While other fabrics are prone to snag and tug on your hair, silk/satin allows your hair to move and glide around freely.
 The result: less breakage, and less frizz in the morning!

 - Silk/satin also absorb far less moisture from your hair than other fabrics.
 Sleeping on a satin/silk pillowcase will prevent your hair drying out overnight.